You Already Have That Linux Command in Windows

 These were conveniences.
 These were the application of a couple of Rx operators that essentially gave us some alternate views into that massive stream of game events.

-The playerMoves$ gave us a subset and the playerCollisions$ gave us another subset.
+gave us another subset.
 To create a real rule, we need to take some action.
 Watch this…

-playerCollisions$
+playerCollisions$ |

-So this block starts with that convenience observable - playerCollisions$.
+So this block starts with that convenience observable - playerCollisions$

 Then it projects it to an anonymous object that includes the player(s) that are in collision.
 In that filter, the colliding players are filtered to only the players that are a) on the other team and b) in the other player’s area (zone).
 This rule actually comes from Capture the Flag in case you didn’t recognize it and occurs when a player gets tag running in another player’s territory.